 In 1918, Americans were on alert, looking for German spying operations.
-Tensions had been building for years, as American relations with Germany frayed even before the country entered the war.
+Tensions had risen for years, as American relations with Germany frayed even before the country entered the war.

-In April of 2017, New Hampshire militia spotted an unknown aircraft circling the Portsmouth Naval Shipyard -- which was furiously turning out naval vessels for the war effort.
+In April of 1917, New Hampshire militia spotted an unknown aircraft circling the Portsmouth Naval Shipyard, furiously turning out naval vessels for the war effort.
 The militia fired on the plane, but it flew off into the night.
-Police conjectured the plane could not have gotten far and must have been operating out of an airfield somewhere inland in the state.
+Police conjectured the plane could not have gotten far and must have operated out of an airfield somewhere inland in the state.

 And they reported these suspicions to the federal Bureau of Investigations, a precursor to today’s FBI.

 On August 13, 1918, the last day of William Dean’s life, a couple of unusual things happened.
 Early in the day he asked a neighbor leaving for Boston if she would get in touch with the police for him.
 He had information for them.
 He didn’t say what.

 Later in the evening he got a visit from his friend, Charles Rich, the local political kingpin.
 Rich was a judge in Jaffrey as well as a banker and politician.